Defensive Investment Strategy: Definition and Types

 A defensive investment strategy is a way investors try to minimize losses on their investments.
 The goal of a defensive investment strategy is to reduce the risk of losing principal while still generating modest returns.
 Investors who are risk-averse or nearing retirement and want to preserve the value of their assets may employ a defensive investment strategy.

 The strategy is what the name suggests: defensive.
-Instead of an aggressive or offensive strategy, which targets high-growth assets and has the potential for high risk, a defensive strategy focuses on preserving a portfolio’s capital while still pursuing modest growth in the form of dividend or interest payments.
+Instead of an aggressive or offensive strategy, which targets high-growth assets and has the potential for high risk, a defensive strategy focuses on preserving a portfolio’s capital while still pursuing modest growth in the form of a dividend or interest payments.

 Generally speaking, an investor with a defensive strategy portfolio would likely try to diversify their holdings across industries and regions, invest in blue-chip stocks, regularly rebalance their portfolio, buy short-maturity bonds, and place stop-loss orders.